junaidrahim/website/content/posts/fountain-pens.md

 After that you can puruse the enermous world of fountain pens, there are so many brands, so many nibs, so many inks, so many converters.
 It's a rabbit hole, but it's a fun one.

-A pen is a tool for expression, and I really want my favourite tool of expression to stay with me for years on end.
+A pen is a tool for expression, and I really want my tools of expression to stay with me for years on end.
 And that makes fountain pens a perfect fit.